wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2023-2024 Rulebook.md

 Bot Control:

 - Bots who lose mobility will lose the match following the same 5 second countdown (i.e., you are not pinned, but your wheels stop being able to move your bot).
-- Bots are allowed to lose the ability to control their competition attachment after the initial inspection (outlined below) without forfeitting the match.
+- Bots are allowed to lose the ability to control their competition attachment after the initial inspection (outlined below) without forfeiting the match.

 ### Tournament